nlkl/Optional/README.md

 ![Optional](https://raw.githubusercontent.com/nlkl/Optional/master/Extras/Icon/Logo.png)

-Optional is a simple option/maybe type for C#.
+Optional is a robust option/maybe type for C#.

 Version: 3.2.0

 ## What and Why?

-* Avoid null-reference exceptions by using a type-safe alternative to null values
+Optional is a strongly typed alternative to null values that lets you:

+* Avoid those pesky null-reference exceptions
-* Signal intent and model your domain more explictly
+* Signal intent and model your data more explictly
-* Transform optional values safely without the hassle manual null-checks
-* Easily chain and combine optional values using LINQ query syntax
+* Cut down on manual null checks and focus on your domain
+* Simple at its core, but powerful when you need it to be

 ## Features

-* **Well tested** and **battle-proven**
+* Robust and well tested
+* Self contained with no dependencies
-* **Easily installed** through NuGet with **no dependencies**
+* Easily installed through NuGet
 * Supports **.NET 3.5+** and **.NET Core** (.NET Standard 1.0+)
-* Focused but full featured API
+* Focused but full-featured API

 ## Installation